kyadi33/space_missions/questions_and_answers.md

 |    Spain    |         2        |

-Russia and the US are the initiators of the space race and also those with the highest amount of launches historically.
-They remain the countries to watch for future space exploration.
+The Space Race primarily took place between the United States and the Soviet Union during the Cold War, these two countries were the main contenders and leaders in space exploration and continue to be the countries to watch for future space exploration as they have significantly more launches than other countries.

 #### What 5 companies had the most successful launches in each of these ranges: 1957 - 1969, 1970 - 1999, and 2000-2020